-A. The Executive Director, with the approval of the President, Vice President, Secretary, and Treasurer, shall appoint the chair and members of each ad hoc appeals committee at the onset of each appeal process.
+- A. The Executive Director, with the approval of the President, Vice President, Secretary, and Treasurer, shall appoint the chair and members of each ad hoc appeals committee at the onset of each appeal process.
 The appeals committee will be comprised of three to five persons, depending on the scope, nature, and content of the issues involved.
 One member shall be a public member who meets NASD qualifications for public members.
 None of the appeals committee members shall have been members of the Commission that made the original decision.
-Appeals committee members must be qualified by education and experience at least equivalent to those eligible to serve on an accrediting commission.

-- B. Each person invited to participate in the appeals committee shall be asked to consider whether any conflict of interest or a perception thereof arises from service on the committee.
+Appeals committee members must be qualified by education and experience at least equivalent to those eligible to serve on an accrediting commission. - B. Each person invited to participate in the appeals committee shall be asked to consider whether any conflict of interest or a perception thereof arises from service on the committee.
 Conflict of interest includes, but is not limited to, participating in any way in the process leading to the decision being appealed; coming from the same state as the institution appealing; having any prior or projected alumni, employment, or financial relationship, or having any other prior or projected relationship with the appealing institution or a competitive institution that could influence or be construed as influencing the outcome of the appeal.
 If conflict of interest is found, that person may not serve on the appeals committee.
 In addition, appeals committee members are subject to NASD policies concerning conflict of interest. - C. Upon appointment to any appeals committee, all members shall receive from the staff information and training regarding the Association's procedures, including those delineating the work of appeals committees, protocols, and standards current and in force at the time of the appeal. - D. The appeals committee shall receive from the institution making the appeal written materials detailing its appeal and, from the Chair of the Commission on Accreditation, a written response to the appeal, and will hear in person representatives of the institution and of the Commission who choose to appear.

 Section 10.
 Decision on an Appeal.
-After following requisite procedures, considering the appeal and responding to it only in terms of one or both of the grounds for appeal in the Rules of Practice and Procedure, Part II, Article X., Section 5., and making judgments based solely on NASD published standards and procedures and the documentation provided, the appeals committee's final decision shall be either to (a) deny the appeal and sustain the decision of the Commission; or (b) sustain the appeal and remand the decision to the Commission for reconsideration by identifying specific issues the Commission must address, including but not limited to the appeals committee's decision regarding amendments to or a reversal of the original decision.
-In making its final decision, the Commission must act in a manner consistent with the appeals panel's decisions or instructions.
+After following requisite procedures, considering the appeal and responding to it only in terms of one or both of the grounds for appeal in the Rules of Practice and Procedure, Part II, Article X., Section 5., and making judgments based solely on NASD published standards and procedures and the documentation provided, the appeals committee's final decision shall be either to (a) deny the appeal and sustain the decision of the Commission; or (b) sustain the appeal and remand the decision to the Commission for reconsideration explaining the basis for the decision to remand, including, but not limited to, any amendments to the original decision proposed by the appeals committee.
+In making its final decision, the Commission must act in a manner consistent with published NASD standards and procedures, and with due consideration of all written findings and recommendations of the appeals committee accompanying its decision to remand.